The Annual Service and Activities Fees Funding Process

 Who is Eligible to Apply for S&A funding?

 ASG has expanded who can apply for S&A funding.
 Any BC student organization or BC office or staff can seek funds for co-curricular and extracurricular activities for BC students.
-The process in no longer simply open to groups that were designated “student programs”.
+The process is no longer simply open to groups that were previously designated “student programs.”

 What is a “BC Student Organization”?